mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 Then compute the last `T(x)` (the ones closer to the end of the array) and propagate the values up the stack.

 Come up with additional tests if you have time, probably you can handle edge cases like what if the array is empty too.
-If you get a good question the above will not be enough and you might have a followup question where you attempt to solve the problem with less space or with a better time complexity.
+If you get a good question, the above will not be enough, and you might have a followup question where you attempt to solve the problem with less space or with better time complexity.

 {{< /interview-example >}}

-- Also go through the questions sorted by company, depending on the company you might get asked questions from their pool, don't memorize questions, instead learn the techniques used in each problem.
+- Also, go through the questions sorted by company.
+Depending on the company, you might get asked questions from their pool, don't memorize questions; instead, learn the techniques used in each problem.
-- Master Big O notation and understand [the time/space complexity of all the data structures that you might use](https://www.bigocheatsheet.com/), big focus here on the differences between a `map`, `unordered_map`, `set`, `unordered_set`, `multiset`, `priority_queue`, `queue`, `stack`, `vector`, etc. Also master Big O for recurrences (you can derive the master theorem so you don't need to memorize it, [learn how to solve recurrences by doing a guess and proving your guess by induction or by unrolling the recurrence](https://courses.engr.illinois.edu/cs473/sp2010/notes/99-recurrences.pdf))
+- Master Big O notation and understand [the time/space complexity of all the data structures that you might use](https://www.bigocheatsheet.com/), big focus here on the differences between a `map`, `unordered_map`, `set`, `unordered_set`, `multiset`, `priority_queue`, `queue`, `stack`, `vector`, etc. Also master Big O for recurrences (you can derive the master theorem so you don't need to memorize it, [learn how to solve recurrences by making a guess and proving your guess by induction or by unrolling the recurrence](https://courses.engr.illinois.edu/cs473/sp2010/notes/99-recurrences.pdf))
-- **Pair with a friend and do 45 minute interviews, take turns to interview each other**, this according to me is the best way to prepare because you're actually doing what you're supposed to do in an interview.
+- **Pair with a friend and do 45 minute interviews.
+Take turns to interview each other**, this, in my opinion, is the best way to prepare because you're doing what you're supposed to do in an interview.

 ### Onsite preparation